ningsssun/ningsssun/README.md

 - 📝 I’m currently studying in Master of Information System at Stockholm University

-- :tennis: I play tennis
+- :tennis: I love to play tennis

 - 📫 How to reach me **ning.sssun@gmail.com**